Steve Cammack: Scunthorpe to Lincoln

 Cammack was sold to Scunthorpe United for £15,000 in September 1979.
-His first spell at Scunthorpe saw Cammack score 28 goals in 90 appearances in all competitions, before Colin Murphy's Lincoln City signed him for an undisclosed fee in 1981.
-He found life at Lincoln difficult however, still commuting from Scunthorpe after a proposed house move fell through and falling out with "Imps" manager Murphy, amid allegations that he was being played out of position.
-Recounting his experiences in 2020, Cammack stated "Colin Murphy was a complete and utter arsehole.
+His first spell at Scunthorpe saw Cammack score 28 goals in 90 appearances in all competitions before Colin Murphy's Lincoln City signed him for an undisclosed fee in 1981.
+He found life at Lincoln difficult, however, still commuting from Scunthorpe after a proposed house move fell through and falling out with "Imps" manager Murphy, amid allegations that he was being played out of position.
+Recounting his experiences in 2020, Cammack stated, "Colin Murphy was a complete and utter arsehole.
 I'm not being funny.
 Playing for Lincoln was a shocking experience."

 Return to Scunthorpe

 Cammack returned to the Old Show Ground less than a year after his departure, rejoining Scunthorpe in March 1981.
 However, his three goals in 10 appearances at the 1981–82 season's end could not stop Scunthorpe, now managed by John Duncan, from finishing 23rd in the Fourth Division and being forced to apply for re-election to the Football League.
 His 25 goals the following 1982–83 campaign made him the Fourth Division's top-scorer and spearheaded a turnaround in fortunes for the club, with fourth place and the final promotion spot secured with a victory away at Chester.
 Promotion was secured under new manager Allan Clarke after John Duncan was controversially sacked mid-season.
-Cammack was not sad to see Duncan depart however, stating "We wouldn’t have got promotion if he’d stayed in charge.
-We weren’t relaxed: we were tense.
-I don’t think the players were enjoying it.
+However, Cammack was not sad to see Duncan depart, stating, "We wouldn't have got promotion if he'd stayed in charge.
+We weren't relaxed: we were tense.
+I don't think the players were enjoying it.
 We were brilliant with Allan Clarke.
-We wouldn’t have got promoted if Duncan had stayed in charge.
-We were still shocked when he went, but he wasn’t a good man."
+We wouldn't have got promoted if Duncan had stayed in charge.
+We were still shocked when he went, but he wasn't a good man."

 Despite Cammack's praise for Clarke and a three-game FA Cup giant-killing of Leeds United, Scunthorpe were unable to survive in the Third Division in 1983–84, after failing to win away from home all season.

-Now back in the Fourth Division, Frank Barlow took charge and Scunthorpe finished ninth in 1984–85.
-Cammack was given the club's Player of the Year award in 1985 after scoring 25 goals in 39 appearances.
+Now back in the Fourth Division, Frank Barlow took charge, and Scunthorpe finished ninth in 1984–85.
+Cammack was awarded the club's Player of the Year award in 1985 after scoring 25 goals in 39 appearances.
 Over his two spells at the club, Cammack made 279 appearances in all competitions, scoring 121 goals.
-He remains the club's all-time record goalscorer and the only player in the club's history to score over 100 goals.
+He remains the club's record goalscorer and the only player in the club's history to score over 100 goals.

-In December 1985, he was loaned out to John Rudge's Port Vale - but returned to his parent club the next month after failing to impress in his one start and two substitute appearances for the Valiants.
+In December 1985, he was loaned out to John Rudge's Port Vale – but returned to his parent club the next month after failing to impress in his one start and two substitute appearances for the Valiants.
 Later that season, he also made four appearances, scoring once, for Stockport County, but was ultimately released by Scunthorpe after making just four appearances at the start of the following 1986–87 season.